Truth is offensive.

 You can validate the substance of Scripture in the context of textual criticism and archaeology.
 You can look at the evidence that supports the historical reality of the empty tomb.
 You’re not limited to that scenario where the only witness that can testify to the accuracy of the Bible is the Bible itself.
 You can kick the tires from both an academic and practical perspective and conclude that the text of the Bible is more than reliable.

-But if you’re going to go as far as embracing the notion that there is a God and He does use the Scriptures to communicate Who He is, than you can’t pick and choose what you want to believe based solely on your philosophical preferences and justify your edits by suggesting that anything you don’t like is the result of the text being corrupted.
+If you’re going to go as far as embracing the notion that there is a God and He does use the Scriptures to communicate Who He is, than you can’t pick and choose what you want to believe based solely on your philosophical preferences and justify your edits by suggesting that anything you don’t like is the result of the text being corrupted.

 Do you understand why that’s a nonsensical approach?